BSI Ltd: Initiatives and Events

-The dedication demonstrated by BSI to new ideas has been put into practice by promoting research, foundations, conferences, personal and collective exhibitions, publications, expositions of art and exclusive collections, prestigious concerts and a number of other endeavours.
-BSI is more than a patron - it vigorously promotes communication in these areas, organizing and taking part in events.
-The bank has always maintained its commitment to art, music and culture, with an active and constant presence at high-profile performances and exhibitions.
+BSI promotes and hosts events such as research, foundations, conferences, personal and collective exhibitions, publications, expositions of art and exclusive collections, concerts, and a number of other endeavours.
+The bank maintains a commitment to art, music, and culture.

 BSI Art Foundation

 The BSI Art Foundation promotes the arts and culture in all of their forms.
-It organises events, exhibitions and displays in collaboration with other institutions, associations of individual artists and worldclass national museums.
-It publishes brochures, books and catalogues about art and artistic endeavours.
+It organises events, exhibitions, and displays in collaboration with other institutions, associations of individual artists, and world-class national museums.
+It publishes brochures, books, and catalogues about art and artistic endeavours.
 The Foundation grants scholarships to talented young artists.
 For established artists, it sets up funds and contributes to developing the artists' potential.

 BSI Gamma Foundation

-Established on the 125th anniversary of BSI, the BSI Gamma Foundation promotes research in the area of asset management and cooperation between the world of research and practical applications, assigns research mandates to people or institutions with recognized experience in the sector, organises conferences and publishes the research results.
+Established on the 125th anniversary of BSI, the BSI Gamma Foundation promotes research in the area of asset management and cooperation between the world of research and practical applications, assigns research mandates to people or institutions with recognized experience in the sector, organises conferences, and publishes the research results.

 Centenario Foundation

 The Centenario Foundation began in 1973 on the occasion of BSI's first one hundred years.
-Its scope is to bestow monetary recognition to persons or institutions which have furthered the development of Italian-Swiss relations, contributed to the betterment of understanding between the Swiss and Italian people or to the expansion of the common cultural heritage.
+Its scope is to bestow monetary recognition to persons or institutions that have furthered the development of Italian-Swiss relations, contributed to the betterment of understanding between the Swiss and Italian people, or expanded the common cultural heritage.

 BSI Architectural Foundation

-The BSI Architectural Foundation promotes understanding, education and research within the field of architecture, in particular by presenting a biennial architectural award, the BSI Architectural Award, the purpose of which is to recognize, and bring to public and media attention, architects who have made an important contribution to contemporary architecture and who have shown particular sensitivity to the landscape and environment.
+The BSI Architectural Foundation promotes understanding, education, and research within the field of architecture, in particular by presenting a biennial architectural award, the BSI Architectural Award, the purpose of which is to recognize and bring to public and media attention architects who have made an important contribution to contemporary architecture and who have shown particular sensitivity to the landscape and environment.

 Controversy

-In 2015, BSI was one of the first banks that paid a penalty of US$ 211mio to the US government under a non-prosecution agreement for over 3500 declared and undeclared accounts of US Citizens that were opened and operational within BSI Bank.
+In 2015, BSI was one of the first banks that paid a penalty of US$211mio to the US government under a non-prosecution agreement for over 3500 declared and undeclared accounts of US Citizens that were opened and operational within BSI Bank.

-In 2016, Financial Times obtained numerous files from BSI that confirmed that an insider warned the Financial supervisory bodies that the bankers in its UK offices were offering services that could facilitate tax evasion and money laundering.
-As confirmed by the same article "the regulators deemed that the bank had done nothing wrong".
+In 2016, the Financial Times obtained numerous files from BSI that confirmed that an insider had warned the Financial supervisory bodies that the bankers in its UK offices were offering services that could facilitate tax evasion and money laundering.
+As confirmed by the same article, "the regulators deemed that the bank had done nothing wrong".

 In 2017, Regulators in Europe and Asia investigated and punished BSI for its involvement in 1Malaysia Development Berhad scandal.
-Singapore regulator ordered the branch in Singapore to close down its operation, whilst Swiss regulator launched a criminal probe against some of the BSI's bankers in Singapore.
+Singapore regulator ordered the branch in Singapore to close down its operation, whilst the Swiss regulator launched a criminal probe against some of the BSI's bankers in Singapore.